HRV - INGENIOUSLY SIMPLE!

 - has a patient-friendly display with pulse, tension and relaxation

-- allows quick change from patient to therapist view with all parameters
+- enables quick change from patient to therapist view with all parameters

 What must an HRV measurement system be able to do?